railwayapp/docs/src/docs/reference/cli-api.md

 ## Docs

-*Open the Railway documentation (this website) in the default browser.*
+*Open the Railway documentation site in the default browser*

 ```txt
 ~ railway docs --help